User's Guide to the Lick 36" Refracting Telescope

 Telescope Reversal

 The telescope can be operated from its nominal position (on the East side of the pier) or it can be moved to the West side of the pier.
-This procedure is called reversing the telescope.
+The procedure for moving the telescope from the East to West side of the pier (or vice versa) is called reversing the telescope.
 There are two ways of reversing the telescope, from the floor and from the pier.
 The former is mentioned here mainly for completeness but it is not to be attempted by any observers other than Staff Astronomers.
-This manual page will describe how one reverses the telescope via the pier ship's wheel controls.
+Described below is how one reverses the telescope via the ship's wheel controls on the telescope pier.
 While reversing from the pier it is possible that one will only have to move the telescope in RA.
-The technique mentioned here will include RA and Dec.
+The technique mentioned here describes the full procedure of moving both RA and Dec axes to cross from the East to West side of the pier.

-2. At the ship's wheels the first thing one does is lock the HA wheel by turning the center wheel clockwise (Figure 1).
-Once the HA wheel is locked, unclamp the HA clamp while keeping one hand on the HA wheel.
+3. At the ship's wheels on the pier, engage the RA wheel by turning the center wheel clockwise (Figure 1) until it stops.
+Once the RA wheel is locked, unclamp the RA clamp.
+Be sure to keep a hand on the RA wheel in case the telescope starts moving once unclamped.

 Figure 1: Pier ship's wheels and RA clamp.